 Insane Emperor’s Guard Dalek Custom Figure:

 A relatively prominent feature in the Asylum during Asylum of the Daleks was a dirtied-up Emperor’s Guard Dalek from The Evil of the Daleks, which featured in several of the promotional photos for the episode and actually appeared numerous times throughout the episode, unlike some of the other classic Daleks.
 Most notably it appeared as the Dalek which Amy, in her drug-induced hallucinatory state, imagines as a dancing ballerina, when it is in fact spinning endlessly and out of control.
 It would seem wrong then to not include this figure as part of the Asylum collection.
-For newcomers to the world of Dalek figure Customs, this is one of the easiest customs to make, since 60s-era bodyguards are among the cheapest of the Dalek figures you can buy.
+For newcomers to the world of customising Dalek figures, this is one of the easiest customs to make, since 60s-era bodyguards are among the cheapest of the Dalek figures you can buy.
 All I used here was black and grey paint to dirty it up a bit and a tippex pen and red Sharpee for the Asylum stamp, as is the case with all of my Asylum customs.

 Burnt Death to the Daleks Custom Figure:

-Destroyed Dead Planet Dalek Custom Figure:
+Destroyed The Dead Planet Dalek Custom Figure:

 Duo of Destroyed Imperial Dalek Figures: